CoderDojo-Porirua/CoderDojo-Porirua.github.io/README.md

 # CoderDojo-Porirua.github.io

 This is the website for Porirua CoderDojo.
-Its built on Jekyll.
+It's built on Jekyll.

 # Layout
 The overall pages layout is defined in the _layout folder.